Thinstation/thinstation/README.md

 ThinStation itself has many many many contributors, but much thanx goes out to Mike Eriksen, Trevor Batley, Miles Roper and Marcos Amorim

+NEWS: I have added a small utility to configure dnsmasq as a DHCP/DNS/Router to DevStation
-NEWS: All boot images except grub have been deprecated.
+      All boot images except grub have been deprecated.

 Work To Do / Work in Progress: mail to developer list if you can help